 Transportation facilities do not just happen by accident - they are built to meet the needs of people.
 No matter how much any of us may debate the need for the construction of additional facilities to complete our transportation system, our state and county are still growing.
-People are continuing to leave the cities for the suburbs and rural areas and businesses and industries thrive by following the people.
+People are continuing to move to our area, and businesses and industries thrive by following the people.
 All of this movement and growth requires new and expanded transportation facilities.